DFR SEA 2017 is a Return to Our Promise: Rediscovery, Rejuvenation, and Reconnection. Less Distraction. More Amore.

 Time Out.
 Tune In.
 Listen & Learn.

 There are 6 Hidden Gem tours; 3 on Friday and 3 on Saturday.
 All tours begin at 10 am and conclude, roughly, at 4 pm.
-Guests select two.
+Cost are $125 per tour, per person.
+Take your spouse one day; explore Seattle on your own the next day.
 Each limited to 25 persons.
 Itineraries will focus on a variety of subjects: music, flora, fauna, food, public art, architecture, science, engineering, history, myth, internationalism, ghosts, weirdness, and strange smells.
 Lean in.
 Take a whiff.
 Be inspired.

 Just you wait.
 We will reveal architectural marvels you didn’t know existed.
 If you think we are just talking about pumpkin-sized bolts on Space Needle’s legs, you are mistaken.
 Now, were we tell you WHAT we are sharing, it’d spoil the surprise.
 To those among you who think you’ve seen it all, word for the wise: “Architecture” goes beyond physical.
 It can be metaphysical.